 The Kuranda Visitor Information Centre is an accredited member of the Queensland Information Centre Association.
-It is located in Centenary Park at the top end of Coondoo Street.
-The Kuranda Visitor Information Centre acts as a gateway to the Atherton Tablelands/Cairns Highlands and has the second highest visitor numbers in the region.
+Located in Centenary Park at the top end of Condo Street, the Kuranda Visitor Information Centre acts as a gateway to the Atherton Tablelands/Cairns Highlands and has the second highest visitor numbers in the region.

-The centre is open 7 days a week from 10am to 4pm, but is closed on Christmas Day.
+Open 7 days 10am to 4pm and closed on Christmas Day.

-The Atherton Information Centre is fully equipped with friendly staff and literature to help you plan your next holiday to the Atherton Tablelands.
-Staff are only too happy to assist you to organise and book accommodation, tours and car hire.
+The Atherton Information Centre is fully equipped with friendly staff and literature to help you plan your next holiday to the Atherton Tablelands and book accommodation, tours and car hire.
 They can provide general information on all aspects of tourism across the Tablelands.
-If you areholidaying with your pet dog or cat, they'll even be able to advise you of all the accommodation places that accept pets.
+If you are holidaying with your pet dog or cat, they'll even be able to advise you on accommodation that accept pets.

-The Atherton Information Centre is located on the corner of Main Street and Silo Road Open: 7 days 9.00am to 5.00pm.
-Closed: Christmas Day and Good Friday.
+The Atherton Information Centre is located on the corner of Main Street and Silo Road Open 7 days 9am to 5pm and closed Christmas Day and Good Friday.

-The Malanda Falls Visitor Centre is located on the Atherton Tablelands west of Cairns, in the midst of the crater lakes and waterfalls region.
+Malanda is a dairy town surrounded by lush rolling hills located on the Atherton Tablelands west of Cairns in the midst of the crater lakes and waterfalls region.

 Nestled beneath the canopy of the towering rainforests, this is a great place to stop on your travels and discover more about this unique region of Tropical North Queensland, the wildlife, and the people who live here.